kikwik/double-opt-in-bundle/README.md

 SENDER_EMAIL=no-reply@example.com
 ```

-Implements `DoubleOptInInterface` to your classes and use the `DoubleOptInTrait`:
+Implements `DoubleOptInInterface` to your classes or use the `DoubleOptInTrait`:

 ```php
 namespace App\Entity;